tomaszbartoszewski/vscode-avro-tools/README.md

 Syntax tree only understands root node with fields.
 Field values must be primitives or array.

-* Nesting nodes inside nodes is not supported
+* Nesting nodes inside nodes is not supported (Done, at least optimistic scenario)
-* Nesting nodes inside array is not supported
+* Nesting nodes inside array is not supported (Done, at least optimistic scenario)
-* Nesting array inside array is not supported
+* Nesting array inside array is not supported (Done, at least optimistic scenario)
 * Tolerance to invalid syntax is very low

 ## Planned Features